Vajram-And-Ravi

 Rs.
 17,000 (Incl.
 GST)

-Enrichment 2026 is a 16-week test series by Vajiram & Ravi, thoughtfully curated for students of Sociology optional preparing for the UPSC Civil Services Examination.
+Enrichment 2025-26 (Second Series) (starting from 30th of October) is a 14-week test series by Vajiram & Ravi, thoughtfully curated for students of Sociology optional preparing for the UPSC Civil Services Examination.
 The primary aim is to sharpen answer writing skills through regular, exam-oriented practice.
 Weekly tests are crafted based on a careful study of previous years’ question patterns and frequencies.
 Each week, students are required to answer 5 short answer questions and 2 long answer questions, helping them build consistency and confidence in structuring well-argued responses.

 Test Questions, Evaluation, Comments

 The submitted answer scripts are evaluated by experienced Sociology faculty, who offer comprehensive feedback on both content and presentation.
 The test series includes two full-length mock tests toward the end, enabling students to experience a simulated UPSC exam setting.
-Alongside this, a fortnightly doubt-clearing session allows students to clarify conceptual issues and refine their writing approach.
+Alongside this, a fortnightly doubt-clearing session (conducted Online) by Prof. Subas Mohapatra and a team, allows students to clarify conceptual issues and refine their writing approach.
 Over the span of the program, students are expected to attempt over 100 answers and benefit from 8 doubt clearance sessions, significantly boosting their performance levels.
+The students are provided with pointers/model answers, which is of immense help in understanding/ interpreting the best way of writing answers.

 Personalized Mentorship

-What makes Enrichment 2026 truly unique is its focus on individual mentorship.
+What makes Enrichment 2025-26 truly unique is its focus on individual mentorship.
 For three days each week, students receive one-on-one guidance from mentors drawn from academic circles who have experience in training students in competitive examinations These mentors help fine-tune preparation strategies, resolve specific doubts, and provide tailored advice for improvement.
-As a result, Enrichment 2026 goes beyond a conventional test series.
-It is offering a holistic answer writing and mentoring experience for serious aspirants aiming for success in UPSC Sociology optional.
+The mentorship is informal and with a spirit of ‘handholding’ the students till the doorsteps of the examination hall.
+As a result, Enrichment 2025-26 goes beyond a conventional test series.
+It is offering a holistic answer writing and mentoring experience for serious aspirants aiming for success in UPSC Sociology optional papers.

 Syllabus